WSU-kduncan/cicdf25-ryanshanley7/README-CI.md

 # Project 4 – Continuous Integration (CI)
 ## Part 1 – Dockerfile & Building Images

-In this section I created a docker container image, which hosts my Honda Civic Type R website using Apache HTTP server (httpd:2.4)
+In this section I created a docker container image, which hosts my Honda Civic Type R website using Apache HTTP server (httpd:2.4) <br>
 The index.html, specs.html, and styles.css web server code are stored in this repository and linked below.
-These are used to build and run a fully functional container.
+These are used to build <br>
+and run a fully functional container.

 ## Website Content